rec-framework/rec-core/README.md

 #### Fields

-Field in a format is just a field name, which can contains space or enclosed by double quotes, this is matching to related position(column).
+Cell in a format is just a field name, which can contains space or enclosed by double quotes, this is matching to related position(column).

 So for the record above, this format can extract it's first name and last name